 Tools: I used a pretty basic tool kit when building flat beds.
 Other apprentices used a similar selection of hand tools as depicted here.
-Upon being given the assignment, I would usually take my tool box, or a tote containing the tools I anticipated using, to the job site and set up a makeshift work bench using heavy boards on two saw horses.
-My tool kit changed quite a bit over the years, but the kit I used for building flat beds in my mid apprenticeship would be pretty much as depicted on my Hand Tool Kit page.
+Upon being given the assignment, I would usually take my tool box, and/or a tote containing the tools I anticipated using, to the job site and set up a makeshift work bench using heavy boards on two saw horses.

 Rip hand saws and jointer/jack bench planes were not needed as all lumber had been sawn and planed straight and square in the Mill Shop (but not cut to length) and so only smoothing and block planes were needed to dress up joints, etc.

 My Tool Chest drawers - typical tool kit of the period:

 Tote for storing additional tools and for carrying specific tools to job sites such as:

 Chisels were carried to job sites in a canvas chisel roll.

 I didn't own specialized tools such as Rabbet, Dado, Router and Scraper Planes or Breast Drills, etc. and so I borrowed them when needed from the older craftsmen who were always forthcoming.

 I also borrowed such tools as Gouges, Spoke shaves, Keyhole Saws, etc. as needed until I was able to purchase my own tools.